“Like nailing Jello to a wall”

 Demystifying square footage

 Determined to put an end to this confusion, and introduce consistent methodology and accountability, Peter started Stevenson Systems in a basement in Manhattan Beach, California, in 1986.
 His belief was that square footage should be easily understood by all stakeholders, from architect to property manager.
 If this could be achieved, then the industry would be transformed.
-Quick to identify the opportunities afforded by the burgeoning computing revolution, Peter developed CARAM (Computer Assisted Real Estate Management), the first system of its kind.
+Quick to identify the opportunities afforded by the burgeoning computing revolution, Peter developed CAREM (Computer Assisted Real Estate Management), the first system of its kind.

 The hard work pays off